tonethar/IGME-330-Master/notes/HW-cage-clicker-1.md

 - A completed version of the game can be seen and played here: http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/js-module-demos/HW-cage-clicker-dist/

-- Here are screen shot of the 4 game screens:
+## I-A. Here are screen shot of the 4 game screens:

 **Start Screen:**